daytonaio/content/guides/20250126_sapat_guide.md

 ## TL;DR
 - Prerequisites
-- What's Trancription and it's Use Cases
 - What's Sapat, it's features and how it Works
-- How Whisper AI model powers Sapat
+- The AI model that powers Sapat
 - Installation of Sapat using Daytona
-- How to Transcribe a Video file with Sapat
-- How to Transcribe an Audio file with Sapat
+- How to Transcribe with Sapat
 - Tips and Best Practices
 - Common issues and Troubleshootings
 - Conclusion